你说你煮鱼给人家吃。可是,你并没有写清楚,是哪一种鱼。

 Don’t get me wrong.
 I love bivalves in general.
 To eat them, not to use them for decoration.
 Scallops… … my friends fed stir-fries of scallops with pods of peas to me in Hong Kong.
 Delicious.
 Oysters and clams are ok.
 Mussels are ok.

 I had no idea that the book existed.
 I went onto google.
 I wrote: “relative culinary merits of…” so, for example, if anyone wanted to compare roast beef with roast lamb; if anyone wanted to compare this pie with that pie; if anyone wanted to compare broccoli to leek; if anyone wanted to compare Lancashire hotpot with Irish hotpot; if anyone wanted to compare a watermelon with a banana; if anyone wanted to compare gravy with cranberry sauce; but I didn’t find Lancashire hotpot with carrots, meat, and potatoes.
-I found a helicopter.
+I found a helicopter

 Would you rather get a carrot, or a helicopter?
 In the TV show “Hunter Street”, the adopted daughter Anika even said that Argentina was the same thing as Antartica, which I found really hilarious.
 She’s so cute.
 Especially when she was f**king around at the local library, pretending that she was totally clueless about the fact that the method of getting from the ground floor of the library to the third floor of the library was to walk upstairs to get to the third floor.
 I love her nonsense.
 She is very lovely and pretty too.
 Well, if you follow Anika’s principle, then a carrot is the same thing as a helicopter.
 Hilarious.